Release of National Academies Consensus Study Report on Protecting Workers and the Public from Inhalation Hazards

 Jessie-Biser-headshot-image.JPG

-Jessie Biser, MPH, is a emergency response program manager for the CDC Foundation.
+Jessie Kelly, MPH, is a climate and health project manager in the infectious disease department at the CDC Foundation.